SJKnapp/BackendProjectOne/README.md

 <br />
 The front has been programed in html, javascript and css.
 As well as making use of bootstrap in order to place the colums in the table.
-The front end colour scheme is dependent on a tasks status with the aviable status being:
+The front end colour scheme is dependent on a tasks status with the available status being:
 <ul>
 	<li>No due date not marked done</li>
-	<li>time remaing not marked done</li>
+	<li>time remaining not marked done</li>
 	<li>overdue not marked done</li>
 	<li>complete</li>
 </ul>